Huma Abedin: Muslim Brotherhood allegations

-Congressional inquiries

 Outside employment while at State Department

-Senate Judiciary Committee Chairman Chuck Grassley, Republican of Iowa, raised questions about Abedin's work as a State Department employee, concerning the fact that she held four jobs from June 2012 to February 2013.
-These included serving as a part-time aide to Clinton at the State Department while also working as a consultant to private clients for the consulting firm Teneo Holdings, a consulting firm run by Douglas Band, a longtime aide to former president Bill Clinton.
-At the time, she was also being paid a salary for work at the Clinton Foundation, and working as Hillary Clinton's personal assistant.
+Senate Judiciary Committee Chairman Chuck Grassley raised questions about Abedin's outside employment during her tenure as a State Department employee.
+While serving as a part-time aide to Clinton at the State Department, Abedin worked for the consulting firm Teneo Holdings (a consulting firm run by Douglas Band, a longtime aide to former president Bill Clinton), and for the Clinton Foundation; she was also employed as Hillary Clinton's personal assistant.
 The State Department and Abedin both responded, with the State Department indicating that it uses special government employees routinely "to provide services and expertise that executive agencies require", and Abedin stating that she did not provide any government information or inside information gained from her State Department job to her private employers.
 Grassley said he found the letters unresponsive.
 In July 2015, Grassley released information indicating that the State Department's inspector general had found that Abedin was overpaid by almost $10,000 for unused leave time when she left the government, resulting from violations of the rules governing vacation and sick leave during her tenure on the payroll as a Federal employee in the department.
 Abedin's attorneys said that she had learned in May that the Department's inspector general had found that she improperly collected $9,857 for periods when she was on vacation or leave, responded with a 12-page letter contesting the findings, and formally requested an administrative review of the investigation's conclusions.
 Her lawyer, Miguel Rodriguez, told The New York Times that the inspector general's report showed that Abedin worked during her maternity leave and had thus earned the pay.

-Employment records and emails

 In October 2015, a federal court in Washington, D.C., heard arguments on a Freedom of Information Act (FOIA) request by conservative watchdog organization Judicial Watch for records related to Abedin.
 Judicial Watch asked to make Abedin's emails and employment records public, requesting details of the arrangement under which she was designated a "special government employee", allowing her to also perform outside consulting work while on the federal payroll.
 On October 6, the State Department said it would be able to hand over 69 pages of emails in response to the FOIA request.